Mysthaps/MyseIfRDPatches/README.md

 - **Pause Menu Transparency**: Changes the transparency of the *background* while paused.
 - **Pause Menu Scale**: Changes the size of the menu while paused.
 - **Force Window Dance Scale**: Forces normal Window Dance resolution to always be at least 2x. *Does not apply to Simulated.*
+- **Level Finish Details**: Adds current level metadata, speed and mods used to the level finish screen.

 ## Notes